RuinalXu/EFENG/README.md

 ---

-This is official repository for "*[Explainable Fake News Detection with Generated Rationales from Large Language Models](论文链接)*".
+This is official repository for "*[Leveraging Multi-Perspective LLM-Generated Rationales for Explainable Fake News Detection](论文链接)*".

 ## Datasets